There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 Trading law basics

-Finding out about the legal requirements of trading can help you ensure you comply with the law.
-You may need information on legal issues related to trading if you are:
+Finding out about the legal requirements of trading can help you stay within the law.

 - Starting a business

-- Changing the services you provide or the goods you sell
+- Changing the services, you provide or the goods you sell

 - Changing the countries you trade with